Sf-60-Ruby-Cisco/BE-Ruby-Project/README.md

 heroku run rake db:migrate --app test-car
 ```

-From the .env file copy the values of (Used in config/environments/production.rb, # Mailer Settings(line 97))
+From the .env file copy the values of (Also used in config/environments/production.rb, # Mailer Settings(line 97))
 ```
 MAIL_USERNAME=
 MAIL_PASSWORD=